FAQ online resources

 Trouble accessing online resources?

-In case of difficulties using remote access via VPN, please use this checklist to troubleshoot:
+In case of difficulties using remote access via VPN, please follow this checklist:

 - Check your VPN connection.
 If you have technical questions, please contact BFH IT-Services.